philipp-jung/mirmir/benchmarks/garf/README.md

 ## 2) Run GARF on Kubernetes

 To run GARF on Kubernetes, install Docker on your machine.
-Then, run `docker build -t garf-experiment:latest .` in `benchmarks/garf/` to build the Docker image.
+Then, run `docker build -t <your_username>/garf-experiment:latest .` in `benchmarks/garf/` to build the Docker image.
+Then push it to the docker registry: `docker push <your_username>/garf-experiment:latest`

 Next, make sure that a persistent volume claim has been set up on kubernetes - you will find a sample configuration in `infrastructure/share_pvc.yaml` that you can use to create a PVC on your cluster.
 10GB of disk should be plenty.